https://people.eecs.berkeley.edu/~bh/ssch17/lists.html

 This procedure has two different kinds of base case.
 The first two

-.
-The number of appearances in the entire structure of the word we’re looking for is equal to the number of appearances in thecar
+If we reach theelseclause, then the structure is neither a word nor an empty list.
+It must, therefore, be a non-empty list, with acarand acdr.
+The number of appearances in the entire structure of the word we’re looking for is equal to the number of appearances in thecarplus the number in thecdr.

 What if we want to build list-of-list structures?
 The book gives an example: